abubakr3800/sc-standards/docs/README.md

 A comprehensive AI system for processing, understanding, and comparing lighting standards from PDF documents in multiple languages.

+**🆕 NEW: Dialux Report Analysis System** - Comprehensive analysis of Dialux lighting reports with intelligent parameter extraction and standards compliance checking.

 **Developed by [Short Circuit Company](mailto:Scc@shortcircuitcompany.com)**

 ## 📋 Table of Contents